 In the film's climax, the two topless 50 foot cheerleaders battled it out with 'bitch-slaps' on the football field on Homecoming day ("The Knock-Down Drag-out of the Century") - better than the regular half-time show entertainment.
 Cassie was supported by her geeky science friends, who provided her with serum to transform Brittany back to normal size.
 After Cassie injected Brittany in the gluteus maximus with a serum-syringe, her rival didn't return to normal size but was slightly miniaturized.
 Cassie also accepted the reverse transformation for herself ("I think I like the old me better") as the film ended.

-In addition, there was an earlier masturbatory shower scene, enjoyed by Tiffany (Anne McDaniels), who was then attacked by a giant spider in a nearby toilet stall.
+In addition, there was an earlier shower scene in the gym, enjoyed by another coed Tiffany (Anne McDaniels) who soaped up her breasts, but was then attacked by a giant spider in a nearby toilet stall.

 Bel Ami (2012, UK, Fr.)

 French writer Guy de Maupassant's 1885 second novel, Bel Ami, or, The History of a Scoundrel: A Novel, was the basis for this erotically-steamy film by theatre director Declan Donnellan and Nick Ormerod.